sourcefrog/rsyn/README.md

 2. In the rsyn source tree, run

    cargo install --release

 To run the interoperability tests (with `cargo test`) you'll need a copy of rsync installed.

 ## Usage

-`rsyn DIR` prints a recursive listing of the given local directory, by launching a local rsync subprocess and controlling it over a pair of pipes.
-(This doesn't have much external utility, but it demonstrates progress towards implementing the protocol correctly.)
+`rsyn DIR` prints a recursive listing of the given local directory, by launching an rsync subprocess and controlling it over a pair of pipes.

+`rsyn USER@HOST:DIR` or `rsyn HOST:DIR` lists a remote directory, connecting to the rsync server over SSH.

 ## Roadmap